hackclub/hackclub/archive/old_readme.md

   spreading their knowledge and expertise to other club organizers and then to members, we can increase the number of projects built by those clubs.
 - 1st and 2nd year high school students will more readily join clubs than 3rd and 4th years.
-Measurability: when spending the same amount effort, more 1st and 2nd years join than 3rd or 4th years.
+How to test: when spending the same amount effort, more 1st and 2nd years join than 3rd or 4th years.
 - Having 1st and 2nd year high school organizers join clubs will allow them to take on leadership positions later in the club.